The Digital Mailroom

 Manual mail preparation often relies on all the extra hands at the office.
 To make incoming and outgoing mail processes more efficient, companies are adopting automated processes that are fully supported by a digital mailroom.

 The impact of the novel COVID-19 pandemic has only made the digital mailroom even more necessary.
-In normal times, there are three key factors responsible for driving digital transformation of the mailroom from just another room in the office to a fully automated system, accessible by every employee from anywhere:
+In normal times, there are three key factors responsible for driving the digital transformation of mailrooms from just another room in the office to a fully automated system, accessible by every employee from anywhere:

 The Benefits of a Digital Mailroom